kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 This feature does not expand the ability of the NodeIPAM controller to change the `Node.Spec.PodCIDRs` field.
 Once that field is set, either by the controller or a third party, it will be treated as immutable.
-This is particularly relevant in situtaitons where users start modifying or deleting the `ClusterCIDR`.
+This is particularly relevant in situtaitons where users start modifying or deleting the `NodeIPAMConfig`.
 Under no circumstances will the controller attempt to revoke the allocated CIDRs (more details on this are discussed below).